 Wetland Program Plan for Kansas - The current Wetland Program Plan was developed by a diverse group of wetland professionals.

 The projects are typically 24 month projects that are considered complete after a final report has been accepted.
-Assessing the Water Quality Impacts of Constructed Wetlands on Tile Outlet Terrace Runoff grant will be completed in the summer of 2019.
-The second grant, Characterizing Biological Structure and Ecological Function of Kansas Playas has begun and will be completed in the spring of 2020.
+Characterizing Biological Structure and Ecological Function of Kansas Playas has begun and will be completed in the winter of 2020.
 Updating the existing WPP has been completed.
+Evaluating recharge in western Kansas Playas will begin anytime.
+The final grant evaluating the effects on resuspension of sediment began this fall.

-The Kansas Water Office has submitted grant applications to the EPA for funding of these projects.
-Federal funding for both grants is close to $280,000 each with quarterly reports used to document the progress of the grants.
+The Kansas Water Office received grant funding from the EPA for all three of these projects totaling nearly $620,000.
+These grants are monitored closely with quarterly reports used to document the progress of the grants.